zaixizhang/FLAG/README.md

 This is a preliminary version of our code.
-We are cleaning up and organizing the code for sampling molecules.
+We are cleaning up and will opensource the code soon.
 ## Install conda environment via conda yaml file
 ```bash
 conda env create -f flag_env.yaml